Last Updated: June 5, 2026

 Download

-After you download template file, open it in Microsoft Project.
+After you download the template file, open it in Microsoft Project.
 Remember, you have to search for Project Templates (*.mpt).

 Figure 4.6 Opening a template file in Microsoft Project.